-6 Specific performance requirement relief provisions are available for projects eligible for the Permanent Supportive Housing for High Priority Homeless selection criterion for "HPH Units".
-Reference Chapter 6.A. of the QAP for additional details.
-Specific performance requirements may be incorporated into the LURA and deferred loan documents recorded with the property.
+6 Sp Ho incorporated into the LURA and deferred loan documents recorded with the property.
 Alternative referral and prioritization options are available with approval from Minnesota Housing when there is not an eligible household on the Coordinated Entry waiting list.
 Reference the relief provisions in Chapter 6.A. of the QAP for additional details.

-Coordinated Entry System is defined by the statewide Coordinated Entry standards and protocol as adopted by the local Continuum of Care, or such successor system as determined by Minnesota Housing.

-2024-2025 Self-Scoring Worksheet

-Page 10 of 39
+7 Coordinated Entry System is defined by the statewide Coordinated Entry standards and protocol as adopted by the local Continuum of Care, or such successor system as determined by Minnesota Housing.
+2024-2025 Self-Scoring Worksheet Page 10 of 39 b 10% to 49.99% of the total units, but no fewer than 7 units (10 points) Number of Units: c.
+5% to 9.99% of the total units, but no fewer than 4 units (7 points) Number of Units:

-November 2022